kr255/HelloWorldCalculator_IS690/README.md

 ## Divide by zero
-If the user adds as the second input a 0 then the application hides the option of divide.
+If the user adds as the second input as a 0.
+The application hides the option for divide.

 * Second input > 0 ![Second input > 0](HelloWorldCalculator/assests/IS690_hw1_sc_1.png?raw=true "Second input > 0")